 The Salvation Army Australia is an international Christian movement, united by faith and giving hope where it’s needed most.
 Across Australia – in cities, country towns and rural communities – our work touches every demographic and age group.
 We’re involved in national issues while also bringing hope to people who may be experiencing hardship or injustice.

 Since our foundations in nineteenth century London, we express our faith in charitable work to provide both the spiritual and the social support.
 We believe that with one hand we reach out to God and with the other we reach out to the world.

 Commitment to Reconciliation

-We aim to respect, value and acknowledge the unique cultures, spiritualties, histories and languages of the oldest surviving culture in the world, and to engage in a unified and positive relationship with Aboriginal and Torres Strait Islander peoples and their communities.
+We respect, value and acknowledge the traditions, spiritualities and languages of the oldest living cultural historyin the world.
+We’re intentional about engaging in unified and positive relationships with Aboriginal and Torres Strait Islander peoples and their communities.